 Historic Sites of Manitoba: Elma Pool Hall and Residence (Elma, RM of Whitemouth)

-The Elma Pool Hall, a municipally-designated historic site in the village of Elma in the Rural Municipality of Whitemouth, was built in the early 1900s by owner Peter Kolega (c1885-1960).
+The Elma Pool Hall, a municipally-designated historic site in Elma in the Rural Municipality of Whitemouth, was built in the 1920s by owner Peter Kolega (c1885-1960).
 It had a games room on the main floor and a lunch counter in the basement.
 A residence building behind it had boarding rooms upstairs and a crawlspace connected to a network of concrete-lined tunnels.
 The latter were probably constructed around 1916 when Prohibition made the sale and consumption of alcohol illegal in Manitoba.

 Obituary [Peter Kolega], Winnipeg Free Press, 2 August 1960, page 20.